-In this case any changes to the croft will affect your house aswell.
-You may wish to de-croft your house before assigning the tenancy or transfering ownership.
+In this case, any changes to the croft will affect your house as well.
+You may wish to de-croft your house before assigning the tenancy or transferring ownership.

 If you wish for the croft house to remain part of the croft but for you to live there until your death, a solicitor can arrange a life rental agreement.
 Please note that this can have an effect on successors’ ability to obtain Croft House Grant Scheme (CHGS) for a new house.

 It may be wise to get your croft registered when you are able to identify and agree the boundaries fully with neighbours, which may not be so simple as the next generation comes into the township and knowledge may be lost.